BenBroide/react-medals/README.md

 **serve -s build**

-The GET call is via axios, fetch is not considered best practice fetch API in live projects.
-Although for this task requirements fetch would have worked just fine.
+The GET call is via axios, the fetch is not considered best practice in production.
+Although, for these task requirements, fetch would have worked just fine.

-The AWS URL returns a CORS erros on my mac, but not in a my PC.
-I places a URL to the JSON on a diffrent AWS bucket with correct headrs.
+The AWS URL returns a CORS errors on my mac, but not my PC.
+I placed a URL to the JSON on a different AWS bucket with the correct headers.

 Boilerplate: [create react app](https://github.com/facebook/create-react-app)